cmakler/kgjs/docs/line.md

 * `expression` is a bit trickier to come up with.
 Notice that our line is of the equation _y = intercept - x_.
 We could also write this as _intercept = x + y_.
 Thus, the change in the intercept is the sum of the change in x and y.
 We write this as `drag.x + drag.y`, where drag is the amount that the cursor drags the line.

 <div filename="line/drag_parallel" width="800" height="710" class="codePreview"></div>

+Now, let's add a feature where you can change the slope by dragging the line.
+The slope of a line is defined by /frac{y2 - y1}{x2 - x1}, so we will follow the same form here for our `expression`, where y2 and x2 are drag.y and drag.x, respectively, and y1 and x1 are the coordinates of the point we have chosen, (4,5).
+See how the slope of the line revolves around our chosen point:

+<div filename="line/drag_slope" width="800" height="710" class="codePreview"></div>